Tajon Buchanan: Youth

 Buchanan was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 A year later, he was named to the final squad for the rescheduled tournament on March 10, 2021.

 In Canada's opening match, Buchanan scored a brace in a 2–0 victory over El Salvador.
 He was named the 2020 Canada Soccer Youth International Player of the Year.

 Senior

+Buchanan with Canada at the 2022 FIFA World Cup.

 Buchanan accepted an invite for the Canada senior national team camp for January 2021.
 Buchanan was called up in June 2021 for the coming World Cup qualification matches against Aruba and Suriname, and subsequently made his senior-team debut against Aruba, setting up two goals in a 7–0 victory.
 On June 18, Buchanan was named to Canada's 60-man preliminary squad for the 2021 CONCACAF Gold Cup.

 On July 1 he was called up to the final 23-man squad.
 He scored his first goal for the senior team on July 29 against Mexico in the semi-final stage of the Gold Cup, netting the equalizer in an eventual 2–1 defeat.
 Buchanan's play at the tournament was widely praised by the region's media and at the conclusion of the competition he was named as the recipient of the 2021 CONCACAF Gold Cup Best Young Player Award.

 In November 2022, Buchanan was named to Canada's squad for the 2022 FIFA World Cup.
 In Canada's second match on November 27 against Croatia, the team scored their first ever goal at a men's World Cup, with Buchanan sending in a cross that was met by the head of Alphonso Davies and sent into the back of the net.

 In June 2023, Buchanan was named to the 23-man squad for Canada ahead of the 2023 CONCACAF Nations League Finals.
 In June 2024, Buchanan was named to the Canadian squad for the 2024 Copa América.
 After Canada advanced to the knockout phase, Buchanan would suffer a broken tibia while training for the quarterfinal match against Venezuela, and would undergo surgery to repair the fracture.

+In May 2026, Buchanan was selected for Canada's squad for the 2026 FIFA World Cup.